Saudia Roundtree

-Saudia Roundtree (born October 4, 1974 in Anderson, South Carolina) is an American women's basketball coach, and also a former star player.
+Saudia Roundtree (born October 4, 1974) is an American women's basketball coach, and also a former star player.

 Career

-Roundtree attended Westside high School in Anderson, South Carolina, where she was named a High School All-American by the WBCA.
+Roundtree was born in Anderson, South Carolina, and attended Westside High School in Anderson, South Carolina, where she was named a High School All-American by the WBCA.
 She participated in the inaugural WBCA High School All-America Game in 1992, scoring ten points.

 She began her collegiate career at Kilgore College, where she captured National Junior College Player of the Year honors in 1994.
+She was inducted into the Kilgore College Athletics Hall of Fame in 2002.

 She later transferred to the University of Georgia, where she was named an All-American and the Naismith College Player of the Year, USBWA Women's National Player of the Year, and WBCA Player of the Year in 1996.
 In 1996, Roundtree was named to the Final Four All Tournament team.
 Roundtree also received the Espy Award in 1997 for the Best Female College Basketball Player.
 She obtained a degree in sociology from Georgia.

 After leaving UGA, Roundtree played three seasons in the American Basketball League, two with the Atlanta Glory and one with the Nashville Noise, and was an ABL All-Star.
 She started her coaching career at Morris Brown College in 2001 and then was the head women's basketball coach North Carolina A&T University from 2002 to 2005.
 Roundtree spent 2005 on the coaching staff at the University of Alabama before becoming an assistant coach at University of Central Florida in 2006.